maya-11/maya-11/README.md

 ## Hi there 👋

 # Hi everyone 👋
-I go by **Sumaya**, short for Maya, and this is where I showcase what I build, tinker with, and push to the edge✨
+I go by **Maya**, short for Sumaya, and this is where I showcase what I build, tinker with, and push to the edge✨

 Not every door is worth knocking on.
 I choose the right ones.